QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

-In the 150\,GHz band (Figure~\ref{fig_measured_patterns_150GHz}) measured $E$- and $H$-plane diagrams for three frequencies: 145, 150 and 155\,GHz.
+In the 150\,GHz band (figure~\ref{fig_measured_patterns_150GHz}) we measured $E$- and $H$-plane diagrams in the entire D band (110-170 GHz) but for sake of simplicity reported them for only three frequencies: 145, 150 and 155\,GHz.
 Measurements match simulations very well (with a few dB discrepancy) down to about $-$30\,dB.
 The scatter increases at larger angles, where the detected power is smaller and the measurement becomes sensitive to signal reflections.

-We have obtained similar results in the 220\,GHz band (Figure~\ref{fig_measured_patterns_220GHz}).
-In this case we measured only the $H$-plane diagram at five frequencies, equally spaced between 190 and 230\,GHz.
+We have obtained similar results in the 220\,GHz band (figure~\ref{fig_measured_patterns_220GHz}).
+In this case we reported only the $H$-plane diagram at five frequencies, equally spaced between 190 and 230\,GHz.
 Also in this band there is a very good match between measurements and simulations down to $-$30\,dB.

+We have also measured the cross-polar beam pattern in the 150\,GHz band for two horns of the array 1.
+We show these patterns in figure~\ref{fig_measured_patterns_xp150GHz}, where the measured data are compared with simulations.
+We see that measurements and simulations match at the level of the pattern general level and trend, although our setup was not optimized against reflections to allow a fine-grained match.
+This is particularly apparent at the highest frequency, where we see a mismatch of about 10\,dB in the maximum cross-polarization.